borntofrappe/borntofrappe/README.md

 ## Blog

-Similar setup to the log
+Similar setup to the log.
+Extending to `.md` and `.svx` files through the import.meta.glob searching patterns

 ### hooks